 This clip from the 1877 Daily Fort Worth Standard about “our boys” mentions a “Mr. Swasey.”
-That surely was Charles James Swasey (1847-1939), who in the 1860s played third base for two early baseball teams before today’s major leagues existed: the Chicago Excelsiors (1865) and the Forest City Club (1869) of Rockford, Illinois.
+That was Charles James Swasey (1847-1939), who in the 1860s was an infielder for two early baseball teams before today’s major leagues existed: the Chicago Excelsiors (1865) and the Forest City Club (1869) of Rockford, Illinois.

 In 1873 Swasey moved to Fort Worth, where he went into the wholesale liquor business.
 He lived on Chase Court.

 These Fort Worth Gazette clips from the 1880s and 1890s hint at how Fort Worth quickly embraced the sport, even though early on there was debate even about the morality of playing baseball on Sunday.

 Note that in 1883 the attendance of a few women at a game was considered newsworthy.
 And note that the winning team was rewarded with cigarettes.

 The next three clips show that as much as baseball has changed since the early days, some things remain the same:

 Baseball was wildly popular on the amateur level.
 Schools, churches, and businesses organized teams and competed in leagues all over town.
 They played at fields such as Glenwood Park, Butz Park, Haines Park, Douglas Park, McGar Park, Worth/Wortham Field, and the ball fields of Bryant School for Boys.